bketelsen/astrobjk/src/content/blog/typography.md

 ---
-title: 'Typography'
+title: Typography
-description: 'A lovingly kerned crypt of fonts and glyphs, where every serif has bite and every baseline haunts the eye.
-Explore the dark elegance of type through the eyes of an immortal who believes good typography is the true eternal life.'
+description: A lovingly kerned crypt of fonts and glyphs, where every serif has bite and every baseline haunts the eye.
+Explore the dark elegance of type through the eyes of an immortal who believes good typography is the true eternal life.
-pubDate: '2025-01-03'
+pubDate: 2025-01-03
+updatedDate: 2025-07-11
-heroImage: '../../images/blog-placeholder-6.jpg'
+heroImage: ../../images/blog-placeholder-6.jpg
+featured: false
 ---
 Here is a sample of some basic Markdown syntax that can be used when writing Markdown content in Astro.

 ## Headings